1965 Minamata disease outbreak in Niigata Prefecture: Patients' lawsuit

 Unlike their counterparts in Minamata, the victims of Showa Denko's pollution lived a considerable distance from the factory and had no particular link to the company.
 As a result, the local community was much more supportive of patients' groups and a lawsuit was filed against the company in March 1968.
 The Niigata lawsuit was filed only three years after the outbreak had been made public in 1965.
 In contrast, the first lawsuit filed in Minamata happened in 1969, 13 years after the original outbreak was discovered.

 On 26 September 1968, the government announced its official conclusion as to the cause of Niigata Minamata disease.
 The report said, although "the circumstances of the poisoning are extremely complex, and they are difficult to reproduce", the mercury had probably been discharged from the Kanose plant over a long period of time.
 However, the report did not rule out other causes and Showa Denko's president, Masao Yasunishi, insisted the company was not the cause of the outbreak.

 The Niigata lawsuit was ultimately successful, and on 29 September 1971, the court found Showa Denko guilty of negligence.
-Families of deceased and congenital patients received JPY10 million, surviving patients were awarded between JPY1 million and 10 million depending on symptoms, JPY400,000 to those contaminated by mercury, and JPY300,000 were awarded to pregnant women who had been told to have abortions due to the danger posed to their unborn children.
+Families of deceased and congenital patients received JPY10 million each, surviving patients were awarded between JPY1 million and 10 million each, depending on symptoms, JPY400,000 were awarded to each individual contaminated by mercury, and JPY300,000 to every pregnant woman who had been told to have abortions due to the danger posed to their unborn children.

 A family member of the deceased patient testified in court, "My father was crazed like a wild beast and then died—agonized, in pain... like a dog."

 The events in Niigata catalysed a change in response to the original Minamata incident.
 The scientific research carried out in Niigata forced a re-examination of that done in Minamata and the decision of Niigata patients to sue the polluting company allowed the same response to be considered in Minamata.
 Masazumi Harada has said, "It may sound strange, but if this second Minamata disease had not broken out, the medical and social progress achieved by now in Kumamoto... would have been impossible."